 Abstract

 This contribution provides two additional results related to JCTVC-F356 (Motion compensation complexity reduction for bi-prediction).
-In Method A, if the L0 and L1 collocated motion information of a bi-predicted Merge/SKIP PU are identical, the neighboring PUs are searched for a motion vector that are different from mvL0Col.
+In Method-A, if the L0 and L1 collocated motion information of a bi-predicted Merge/SKIP PU are identical, the neighboring PUs are searched for a non-zero motion vector.
 If such an MV is found, it is used as mvL1Col.
 In Method-B, Method-A and Method-2 of JCTVC-F356 are combined for motion compensation complexity reduction.
-The combined method reportedly achieves average coding gain of LL% and HH% for LD and HE configurations, respectively, with decoding time reduction of DT~DT% in LD.
+The combined method reportedly achieves average coding gain of 0.3% and 0.5% for LD-HE and LD-LC configurations, respectively, with decoding time reduction of 2~5% in LD.

 Introduction